-There are over 2,800 computers in PC Centres across campus which are available for you to use unless they have been booked for teaching.
+There are over 2.800 computers in PC Centres across campus which are available for you to use unless they have been booked for teaching.
 PC Centres run the latest version of Microsoft Windows on the Managed Windows Service (MWS).
 You can use the PC Finder tool to locate an available computer by visiting liverpool.ac.uk/ csd/pc-centres/

-The MWS provides a wide range of pre-installed software.
-You can also use PCs on campus to access the Internet, your University email, and Canvas - the University's Virtual Learning Environment.
-Furthermore, you have your own personal OneDrive storage space which you can access anywhere, anytime.
+The MWS provides a wide range of pre-installed software, for you to use along with a secure area where you should save your work (known as your M: drive).
+You can also use PCs on campus to access the Internet, your University email, and VITAL - the University's Virtual Learning Environment.

 If you are bringing your own computer, mobile or tablet you can connect to the University's free Wi-Fi service, eduroam, to access the Internet and University IT services.
 Wi-Fi is available in many areas, including cafés, bars and communal areas in Halls of Residence.